arpit-agr/pannellum/src/pages/angra.md

   key: "Angra"
 image:
   fallback: "angra.webp"
+  description: "360º panoramic view of the city of Angra from R. Baixinha"
-  alt: "Angra, Portugal is a UNESCO classified World Heritage Site."
+  subtitle: "Angra, Portugal is a UNESCO classified World Heritage Site."
   yaw: "180"
   pitch: "0"
   fov: "90"